JConley1344/SysLib690/Week 11 Cataloging Modules.md

 ('Clare Helen Welsh', 'Sunny Side Up', 'Kane Miller EDC Publishing', '2023-05-11'), ('Amy June Bates', 'The Big Umbrella', 'Simon & Shuster Publishing', '2018-02-06');
 ```
+I then ran the code `select * from books;` to verify that all titles were in the OPAC.
+I now have 37 total.

 ### Visuals From This Week 11 Assignments
 **Updated OPAC (image 1)**